 Specific: Each milestone you assign to a project should be specific.
 That means when you look at the milestone, you should know exactly what is going to be required to do it.
 Milestones that aren’t specific can be vague and confusing and therefore often remain undone.
 If you can’t figure it out, then can your team?

 Relevant: This one might seem obvious, but milestones need to remain relevant to the project.
 If they are not, this may distract from the scope of the project and in turn may result in milestones not being met.

 Clear: Your milestones need to be open and not use technical jargon.
 If they use clear language, then everyone in the team will be able to understand the task and be able to complete it without any confusion.

 Small: Similar to as we discussed in attainable, but when setting these milestones think about making them small enough to finish in a couple of days.
 This helps the team remain focused and prevents procrastination.

 Assignable: Each milestone should be able to be assigned to a specific individual.
 Have you ever heard the saying too many cooks spoil the broth?
 Apply this principle when setting your milestones.
 Having one focused person who remains ‘in charge’ of the milestones will ensure it runs smoothly and is completed on time.

 Progressive: Milestones should follow a linear path, meaning once you have completed one you should then be able to start the next.
 A milestone should be completed fully and ticked off so that the team can fully focus on the next one.

 Significant: This seems like we are contradicting the above points where we talk about small and attainable.
-But the point we are making here is not to make them too small and insignificant that they become annoying and pointless and potentially make the project appear longer or take longer to complete.
-It is good to celebrate achieving milestones so the more significant they are the easier to celebrate success!
+But the point we are making here is not to make them too small and insignificant that they become annoying and pointless and potentially make the project appear bigger or take longer to complete.
+It is good to celebrate achieving milestones so the more significant they are, the easier to celebrate success!